 The type of complaint made depends on the nature of the situation and your profession.
 Examples of common allegations include malpractice, incompetence, substandard care, and neglect.

 After a complaint is made, an LLR investigation will follow to attempt to determine whether or not the complaint is substantiated and whether or not disciplinary actions should occur.

 LLR investigations can also result from the following criminal charges:

-- Drug/alcohol misuse (including DUI and DWI)
+- Drug/alcohol misuse (including DUI)

 - Violent crime

 Keep in mind that any information shared with an investigator can be used against you, which is why it’s so important to contact a South Carolina license defense attorney before answering any questions.
 Your lawyer will advise you on whether or not you should speak to the investigator and what type of information you should provide.